albertattard/java-boot-camp/docs/09-generics/05-variance.md

 }
 ```

+The names are sorted alphabetically using the [`Collections.sort()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Collections.html#sort(java.util.List)) method.

 ```bash
 James
 Mary
 ```

+The `Collections.sort()` method makes use of generics as shown next.

 ```java
 public class Collections {
   public static <T extends Comparable<? super T>> void sort(List<T> list) { /* ... */ }
 }
 ```

+The list needs to be of a type `T`, that extends [`Comparable`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Comparable.html) of a supertype of `T`.

+**What does this mean?**

+This may be a bit cryptic.
+Consider the following `Person` class.

 ```java
 package demo;